 Making the solar switch saves your business money on your energy bills and designates you as an environmental leader.
-The combination of rising utility costs, dramatically decreased solar costs, and a 30% federal tax credit combined with rapid depreciation makes solar an option for leading businesses in the St. Louis region.
+The combination of rising utility costs, dramatically decreased solar costs, and a 30% federal tax credit combined with rapid depreciation makes solar an option for leading businesses in our region.

 Savings: Depreciation + 30% Fed Tax Credit = Approximately 50% savings!